 - Your vision will improve in the first days or weeks.
 This varies from person to person and even from one eye to another.
 The degree to which your vision will improve depends on other factors in your eye.
-You may experience double vision which is normal and will usually disappear.
+You may experience double vision, which is normal and will usually disappear.

-- You may be quite light sensitive especially in the first few weeks.
+- You may be quite light sensitive, especially in the first few weeks.
 Wear sunglasses or clip-ons.

-- Lifting anything over 10 pounds for at least two weeks
+- Do not lift anything over 10 pounds for at least two weeks

-At your follow up appointment your eye doctor will advise you of the following:
+At your follow-up appointment your eye doctor will advise you of the following:

-- When to resume driving
+- When you can resume driving

 - How long to wear your eye shield at bedtime

 - When to renew your eye glass prescription

 - You have severe eye pain not relieved by acetaminophen